ayubtalha/nodejs-senior-backend/README.md

 The Bearer token will now be included in all GraphQL requests made through the Explorer, ensuring that your authentication credentials are passed along with each query.

 Notes: You can get the Auth Token from the 'token' mutation.

+## Improvements / Next Steps

+1. Add the statusCode and message for viewing at the Apollo Studio
+2. Refactor the signup and activate code for better readability and return classes
+3. Add Swagger documentation

+## Author

+@Talha Ayub - Software Engineer

+Contact Details: mtalhaayub752@gmail.com